-&lt;sup>1 This equity-focused principle is closely aligned with intent and practical application outlined in Presidential Executive Order 13985 "Advancing Racial Equity and Support for Underserved Communities through the Federal Government" which serves as the one of the bedrocks of the ARPA and SLFRF program.
+1 This equity-focused principle is closely aligned with intent and practical application outlined in Presidential Executive Order 13985 "Advancing Racial Equity and Support for Underserved Communities through the Federal Government" which serves as the one of the bedrocks of the ARPA and SLFRF program.

-The Center for Economic Recovery is led by the Chief Strategy Officer and consists of senior leadership within the administration and City Council policy staff.
-This includes: the Chief Financial Officer, Chief Government Affairs Officer, Chief Ethics Officer, Chief Communications Officer, Senior Strategist for Government Affairs and Assistant Law Director, Director of Equal Opportunity, Commissioner for the Public Health Department's Division of Health Equity and Social Justice, Specialist for Transformative Projects, Director of Policy for City Council, and Policy Analyst for City Council.
-The Center's efforts are also supported by collaborators and advisors from the Fund for Our Economic Future, the Brookings Institute, and the Center for Community Solutions.
+Justice, Specialist for Transformative Projects, Director of Policy for City Council, and Policy Analyst for City Council.
+The Center's efforts were also supported by collaborators and advisors from the Fund for Our Economic Future, the Brookings Institution, and the Center for Community Solutions.

-Mayor Bibb has identified 10 priority areas for use of the City's SLRF allotment.
-These include: stabilizing the budget, inclusive economic recovery, housing for all, violence prevention and public safety, closing the digital divide, a modern and transparent city hall, education for everyone, lead-safe Cleveland, arts and neighborhood amenities, and a civic participation fund.
+Mayor Bibb identified 10 priority areas for use of the City's SLRF allotment.
+These include:

+- 1. Stabilizing the budget

+- 2. Inclusive economic recovery

+- 3. Housing for all

+- 4. Violence prevention and public safety

+- 5. Closing the digital divide

+- 6. Modern and transparent city hall

+- 7. Education for everyone

+- 8. Lead-safe Cleveland

+- 9. Arts and neighborhood amenities

+- 10. Civic participation fund.

-To accomplish this, the Mayor's Center for Economic Recovery works daily with senior leaders within the Bibb administration (chiefs and directors assigned as leads for each of the 10 priorities), Council, and the community to (1) Define strategies for 10 priority areas, (2) Create a pipeline of proposals for initiatives within each priority area, (3) Fully scope each initiative, and (4) Objectively evaluate each initiative before recommending to the Mayor and Council.
+To accomplish actions in these priority areas, the Mayor's Center for Economic Recovery worked daily with senior leaders within the Bibb administration (chiefs and directors assigned as leads for each of the 10 priorities), Council, and the community to (1) Define strategies for 10 priority areas, (2) Create a pipeline of proposals for initiatives within each priority area, (3) Fully scope each initiative, and (4) Objectively evaluate each initiative before recommending to the Mayor and Council.

-To ensure that each initiative is strategic, equitable, and transformational, the Center for Economic Recovery is using an evaluation rubric to objectively assess each proposal within the priority areas.
+To ensure that each initiative is strategic, equitable, and transformational, the Center for Economic Recovery used an evaluation rubric to objectively assess each proposal within the priority areas.
 This evaluation guide includes the following criteria:

-- strategic alignment (does this project support the achievement of one of the administration's priority areas for investment?), - measurable outcomes (does the project have a clear and measurable effect on the lives of residents, with metrics to determine success?), - racial equity and inclusion (does this project increase access and opportunity for the people of Cleveland in a fair, open and equitable way?), - community impact (Does this initiative have a positive impact on the lives of Clevelanders by increasing their quality of life or by increasing access to jobs and opportunity?), - global competitiveness and differentiation (Does the project position Cleveland as a city in which to live, work or build a business?
-Is it unique or novel?), - financial leverage and support (If this project is funded through use of ARPA dollars, are other private, public or non-profit entities committed to financially supporting the initiative?), - longevity (Does this initiative prioritize long-term impact over short term gains?), and - environmental sustainability (Does the project help mitigate climate change and achieve sustainability goals?).
+- 1. Strategic alignment (does this project support the achievement of one of the administration's priority areas for investment?) - 2.
+Measurable outcomes (does the project have a clear and measurable effect on the lives of residents, with metrics to determine success?) - 3.
+Racial equity and inclusion (does this project increase access and opportunity for the people of Cleveland in a fair, open and equitable way?) - 4.
+Community impact (Does this initiative have a positive impact on the lives of Clevelanders by increasing their quality of life or by increasing access to jobs and opportunity?) - 5.
+Global competitiveness and differentiation (does the project position Cleveland as a city in which to live, work or build a business?
+Is it unique or novel?) - 6.
+Financial leverage and support (If this project is funded through use of ARPA dollars, are other private, public or non-profit entities committed to financially supporting the initiative?) - 7.
+Longevity (Does this initiative prioritize long-term impact over short term gains?) - 8.
+Environmental sustainability (Does the project help mitigate climate change and achieve sustainability goals?)

-The Center for Economic Recovery will be recommending proposals for initiatives which receive high marks based on these criteria.
-These initiatives will be presented to Council on quarterly basis.
+The Center for Economic Recovery advanced and recommended proposals for initiatives which receive high marks based on these criteria.
+Recommended initiatives, in a docket-style format, were presented to Council with a regular cadence.

 Accepting and expending any portion of the City's SLRF allotment generally requires legislative authority.
-To that end, as of June 30, 2022, the City administration has secured legislative approval to apply for and accept ARPA funds.
-Cleveland City Council passed ordinance 303-2021 on May 10, 2021 authorizing the Director of Finance to apply for and accept any eligible funding from the U.S. Department of Treasury authorized under the American Rescue Plan Act, including but not limited to, reimbursing the City for any revenue losses in any given year from 2020 to 2024, and for any additional expenses incurred related to the COVID-19 pandemic.
-Through this legislation, the administration has legislative authority to apply for and accept the City's SLRF allotment and apply eligible amounts to revenue replacement.
+As of June 30, 2022, the City administration secured legislative approval to apply for and accept ARPA funds.
+Cleveland City Council passed ordinance 303-2021 on May 10, 2021 authorizing the Director of Finance to apply for and accept any eligible funding from the U.S. Department of Treasury City of Cleveland 2023 Recovery Plan Performance Report authorized under the American Rescue Plan Act, including but not limited to, reimbursing the City for any revenue losses in any given year from 2020 to 2024, and for any additional expenses incurred related to the COVID-19 pandemic.